Top Use Cases of Big Data Analytics in Different Businesses Industries

 - Transportation and logistics

-Data Science and Big Data analytics can help transportation providers and logistics companies to optimize routing and freight movement by recommending the optimal route and time for delivery, reducing time taken, saving on petrol, and subsequently increasing productivity.
+Data Science and Big Data analytics can help transportation providers and logistics companies to optimize routing and freight movement by recommending the optimal route and time for delivery, reducing the time taken, saving on petrol, and subsequently increasing productivity.

-Moreover, data science and Big Data analytics can also help businesses to proactively enhance vehicle performance and maintenance through a real-time view of fleet operating conditions and metrics.
+Moreover, data science and Big Data analytics can also help businesses proactively enhance vehicle performance and maintenance through a real-time view of fleet operating conditions and metrics.
 This helps eliminate bottlenecks and improve efficiency.